 Now we go back to Henry Foster and Bernard Marx.
 Henry declares that Lenina is a wonderfully "pneumatic" (as in, full of emptiness) girl—he recommends that the Assistant Director "have her" as soon as possible.

 Meanwhile, Lenina says she's getting tired of just Henry anyway—she's starting to get interested in this other guy, Bernard Marx, an Alpha-Plus.
 He has asked her to visit a Savage Reservation with him.

 But Fanny is concerned because Bernard has a poor reputation.
 He doesn't like Obstacle Golf, and he spends time… alone (gasp!).

 But Lenina is determined to "spend time with" (i.e., have sex with) Bernard, even if he is ridiculously shy around her.

 The Controller asks the students whether any of them has had to deal with a difficult obstacle, or if they ever wanted something they didn't get.

 A boy admits he once had to wait four weeks before a girl let him have sex with her.

 Back to Bernard, who is disgusted by the other men's conversation because they speak of Lenina as mere meat.
 He wants to hit them both in the face.
 Hard.
 And maybe even twice.

-Meanwhile the Controller is speaking of Christianity, which severely got in the way when the current methods were first introduced.
+Meanwhile, the Controller is speaking about Christianity, which severely got in the way when the current methods were first introduced.

 Lenina tells Fanny she likes Bernard's looks, even though Fanny finds him stunted and small.
 (Supposedly someone messed up and gave his bottle some alcohol when he was a zygote.)